-Below are issues we have frequently encountered.
-Feel free to contribute your questions via deeptools@googlegroups.com We also have a Galaxy-related FAQ.
+Feel free to contribute your questions via deeptools@googlegroups.com

+Note: We also have a Galaxy-related FAQ with questions that are more specific to Galaxy rather than deepTools usage.

-- How does deepTools handle data from paired-end sequencing? - How can I test a tool with little computation time? - Can I specify more than one chromosome in the --regions option? - When should I exclude regions from computeGCBias? - When should I use bamCoverage or bamCompare? - How does computeMatrix handle overlapping genome regions? - Why does the maximum value in the heatmap not equal the maximum value in the matrix? - The heatmap I generated looks very "coarse", I would like a much more fine-grained image. - How can I change the automatic labels of the clusters in a k-means clustered heatmap? - How can I manually specify several groups of regions (instead of clustering)? - What do I have to pay attention to when working with a draft version of a genome? - How do I calculate the effective genome size for an organism that's not in your list? - Where can I download the 2bit genome files required for computeGCBias?
+- How does deepTools handle data from paired-end sequencing? - How can I test a tool with little computation time? - Can I specify more than one chromosome in the --regions option? - General workaround - Build-in solutions - When should I exclude regions from computeGCBias? - When should I use bamCoverage or bamCompare? - What should I pay attention to when dealing with RNA-seq data? - How does computeMatrix handle overlapping genome regions? - Galaxy-based work around - Command line-based work arounds - Why does the maximum value in the heatmap not equal the maximum value in the matrix? - The heatmap I generated looks very "coarse", I would like a much more fine-grained image. - How can I change the automatic labels of the clusters in a k-means clustered heatmap? - How can I manually specify several groups of regions (instead of clustering)? - What do I have to pay attention to when working with a draft version of a genome? - How do I calculate the effective genome size for an organism that's not in your list? - Use GEM - Use faCount - Use bamCoverage - Use genomeCoverageBed - Where can I download the 2bit genome files required for computeGCBias?